 When writing about reading, students need both sufficient reading and writing skills.
 For example, TDA items might ask students to write an essay describing how one character in a story changes because of the actions of another character.
 This requires analyzing characters as they develop and interact within a particular context.
 Analyzing characters requires thoughtful attention and discussion of what the reader notices about each character’s traits and actions within the passage, and how the characters impact each other.
 Students have to be able to dig into the text to find both implicit and explicit development of the characters and infer and explain the relationship between them: so much reading work before the pencil ever hits the paper!

-In an example of a TDA writing task from South Carolina’s SC READY assessment, grade 4 students were asked to write an essay analyzing how the author’s organization of a simple informational passage on hiking helps the reader understand the tasks involved with this outdoor activity.
+In an example of a writing task, grade 4 students asked to write an essay analyzing how the author’s organization of a simple informational passage on hiking helps the reader understand the tasks involved with this outdoor activity.
 This task again focuses on a reading skill before the student ever begins writing.
 The student must be able to interpret and analyze the author’s use of words, phrases, text features, conventions, and structures, and how their relationships shape meaning in the text.
 That’s a whole lot of heavy lifting for a young reader, who then has to translate that heavy lifting into a well-written piece that cites evidence from the passage to support their thinking!

 Meanwhile, writing to a prompt is a very different task for students.
 Some examples of prompts are:

 While writing to a prompt might require organization of thoughts around the question, citing specific examples and explaining how they support the overall answer, it does not require skillful analysis of text.
 The questions students have to answer do not require the same amount of thinking as a deep analysis of a text.